mvaganov/ttrpg/spells.md

 **Duration** instantaneous
 **Spell Resistance** Yes
 ### Description
 Instantly and permanently transform target into a new race, as Change Race.
-If the target attempts a fortitude save against the spell and succeeds, they are nauseated for one round.
+If the target attempts a fortitude save against the spell and succeeds, they are instead nauseated for one round.

 ---
 <img src="https://i.pinimg.com/originals/7c/6e/39/7c6e3974066ca94616b8612c4941e765.png">